Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 “HKLM\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS 1.0” /v Server /t REG_DWORD /d 0xffffffff /f

-The following example shows TLS 1.0 client set to the Enabled state:
+The following example shows the TLS 1.0 client set to the Enabled state:

 Source: Microsoft Docs